 How are overactive adrenal glands diagnosed?

-- Blood and urine tests to measure levels of hormones
+- Blood and urine tests.
+These can measure hormone levels.

-- Imaging tests, such as CT scan, ultrasound, or X-ray
+- Imaging tests.
+These may include CT scan, ultrasound, or X-ray.

 How are overactive adrenal glands treated?

 Your healthcare provider will figure out the best treatment for you based on:

 - Your age, overall health, and past health